apurv101/task_execution_engine/hld_doc_v2.md

 ## Conclusion

 Amyable aims to automate tasks by intelligently interpreting the current state of the desktop environment and determining the necessary actions to accomplish a given task.
 By combining computer vision, natural language processing, and automation tools, it provides a robust framework for task automation on a host machine.
-The updated design leverages MongoDB for task and instruction management, simplifying the architecture and enhancing scalability.
+The updated design removes direct database access from the desktop application, enhancing security, maintainability, and scalability by centralizing data interactions through backend APIs.

 ---